mysterygift/pokeorchid/README.md

 **`Pokémon Orchid Version`** features a breadth of quality-of-life improvements found in contemporary Pokémon games, as well as a beautiful custom soundtrack.
 We've taken great care to maintain the feel of the Gen III Pokémon experience whilst giving more seasoned players just enough challenge that they can't mash the A button through battles.

 *Some highlights include:*
-👋🏻 Localised quest-system that encourages exploration and minimises backtracking (looking at you Sinnoh).
+👋🏻 Localised quest-system that encourages exploration and minimises backtracking (looking at you Sinnoh).<br />
-🦓 A mix of Pokémon from generations 1-9, this is NOT a catch-em-all game!
+🦓 A mix of Pokémon from generations 1-9, this is NOT a catch-em-all game!<br />
-🌴 The Tosa Region: based on Singapore and Southern Malaysia!
+🌴 The Tosa Region: based on Singapore and Southern Malaysia!<br />
 🚧 A new approach to gameplay roadblocks: on your journey you will need to capture a specific Pokémon to overcome certain obstacles.
-For example, putting a guard to sleep with a Pokémon that can learn Hypnosis...
+For example, putting a guard to sleep with a Pokémon that can learn Hypnosis...<br />
-Ⓜ️ Wizz around the region with the *Cross-Regional Transport* (CRT): As you progress on your journey, upgrade your Rail Card to unlock new areas of the Tosa Region!
+Ⓜ️ Wizz around the region with the *Cross-Regional Transport* (CRT): As you progress on your journey, upgrade your Rail Card to unlock new areas of the Tosa Region!<br />

 # [Credits](CREDITS.md) 🤝